BYU-CS-260/React-Tutorial/events.md

 ```
 root.render(<Form />);
 ```
+Test this code to make sure you can toggle the button on your server.

+Now create a component called <Both \> that returns both the form and the button.

-Test this code to make sure you can toggle the button.
+Test this code to make sure you can submit the form and toggle the button on your server.

 Add something to the React element to build your confidence.

 If you get stuck, you can find the working page [here](events.html).